efigi/cup-of-gamedev/_posts/2020-10-07-the_hunted_woods_first_game_jam_game.markdown

 ---
 layout: post
 title:  "Lessons Learned From My First Game Jam Game With A Team"
+description:  "Working with a team for the first time can be daunting!
+But with patience and some leadership you can get everyone to make a great game!"
 author: remtaine
 categories: ["Game Jam"]
 image: assets/images/the_hunted_woods_v1.jpg